Lambda Function in Python with Examples (Full Tutorial)

 The program performs the sum of elements in a list using the ‘reduce' function from the ‘demo' module.
 It imports ‘reduce', defines a list, applies a lambda function that adds two elements at a time and prints the sum of all elements in the list.

-Difference Between Lambda functions and def defined function
+Difference Between Lambda Functions and the def Keyword

 The program defines a function that calculates the cube of a given number (6 in this case) using both the lambda function and the 'def' keyword; it then prints the results; the output for both functions is 216, indicating that they both accomplish the same cube calculation.